oam-dev/rudr/README.md

 helm install scylla ./charts/scylla --wait
 ```

 2. Install NGINX ingress on your cluster.
-Currently, Scylla does take any opinions on how to accomplish tasks but rather leverages existing components.
+Currently, Scylla does have any opinions on how to accomplish tasks but rather leverages existing components.

 ```bash
 helm install nginx-ingress stable/nginx-ingress